sambit-giri/tools21cm/docs/index.rst

 * Temperature: methods to estimate the brightness temperature

+* Radio telescope noise:
+	* simulate the radio telescope observation strategy
+	* simulate telescope noise

+* Topology: methods to estimate the topology of the region of interest

+* Foreground model: methods to simulate and analyse the foreground signal for 21 cm signal

 For detailed documentation and how to use them, see `contents page <https://tools21cm.readthedocs.io/contents.html>`_.

 .. :noindex::